- Informal Economy

 Laura has worked with Francie Lund on WIEGO’s OHS Programme since its inception in 2009.
 She has worked most extensively on the Ghana country project, and is also involved in the overall management of the project.
 Currently she is registered for a PhD at the School of Development Studies, University of KwaZulu-Natal.
 Her focus is on the changing relationship between public, environmental and occupational health in Ghana from 1925 onwards.
 Laura holds an MA in Political Studies from Rhodes University (South Africa), and an MPhil in Development Studies from Cambridge University (UK).

-Sarah is a Finance Officer with WIEGO based at the Manchester UK Office.
+Sarah is based at WIEGO's Manchester UK Office.
 She has worked in administration since leaving school and for many years worked as a Communciations Officer for Greater Manchester Police, where she would be in contact with many different organizations and members of the public on all different levels.
 More recently she completed her AAT Qualification and moved into finance.
 She works with the Manchester UK Team, which consists of Jacqui, Mike, Henrial, Joe and Dave.

 Christine (Chris) Bonner

-Chris is the WIEGO Organization and Representation Programme Director.
-She spent 20 years working in the trade unions in South Africa during the apartheid era: first as a volunteer and then as the Regional Secretary of the Chemical Workers Industrial Union, followed by six years as the union’s National Educator.
+Chris spent 20 years working in the trade unions in South Africa during the apartheid era: first as a volunteer and then as the Regional Secretary of the Chemical Workers Industrial Union, followed by six years as the union’s National Educator.
 In this position, she worked with a team to help set up the Development Institute for Training, Support and Education for Labour (DITSELA) based in Johannesburg, and in 1996 was appointed by the trade unions as its founding Director, a position she held until 2003.

 In 2004 Chris joined WIEGO as the Organization and Representation Programme Director.
 In this position she has focused on collecting and documenting information on organizations of informal workers - including the development of an interactive data base (WORD); facilitating and supporting global networking amongst informal workers, in particular amongst domestic workers, waste pickers, home-based workers and street vendors.
 She has also contributed to research and writing on organizing in the informal economy, as well as developing informal worker education materials.

-Marty is a Lecturer in Public Policy at the Harvard Kennedy School and International Coordinator of the global research-policy-action network Women in Informal Employment: Globalizing and Organizing (WIEGO).
+Marty is also a Lecturer in Public Policy at the Harvard Kennedy School of Government.
 An experienced development practitioner and scholar, her areas of specialization are employment, gender, and poverty with a focus on the working poor in the informal economy.
 Before joining Harvard in 1987, she had two decades of resident experience in Bangladesh working with BRAC (now the world's largest non-governmental organization) and in India, where she served as field representative of Oxfam America for India and Bangladesh.
 Marty received a PhD in South Asia Regional Studies from the University of Pennsylvania.
 She is the author of numerous books including Bridging Perspectives: Labour, Informal Employment, and Poverty (co-edited with Namrata Bali and Ravi Kanbur), The Progress of the World’s Women 2005: Women, Work and Poverty (co-authored with Joann Vanek, Francie Lund, James Heintz, Renana Jhabvala and Chris Bonner), Mainstreaming Informal Employment and Gender in Poverty Reduction (co-authored with Joann Vanek and Marilyn Carr), Women and Men in the Informal Economy: A Statistical Picture (co-authored with Joann Vanek) and Perpetual Mourning: Widowhood in Rural India.
 Dr. Chen was awarded a high civilian award, the Padma Shri, by the Government of India in April 2011; and a Friends of Bangladesh Liberation War award by the Government of Bangladesh in December 2012.

 Marty's lifelong work as a champion of the working poor is featured in her alma mater's magazine, Connecticut College, Winter 2013.
 Marty's mother, Barbara "Barry" Beach Alter, also a Connecticut College alum, is honored in a separate story for her 35 years of missionary work in India.
 Read both interviews.